-Mr Yuen Kuan Moon, 51, was appointed Chief Executive Officer, Consumer Singapore on 1 June 2012.
-He is responsible for leading the Singapore consumer business to deliver a complete and integrated suite of services, including mobile, broadband and TV solutions to consumers.
+Mr Yuen Kuan Moon, 52, was appointed Chief Executive Officer, Consumer Singapore in June 2012.
+He leads the Singapore consumer business to deliver an integrated suite of mobile, broadband and TV services.
+Concurrently, Moon is responsible for driving the Singtel Group's digital transformation as Group Chief Digital Officer, a role that was created to unlock digital growth opportunities in an era of disruption.

-Moon began his career with Singtel on 1 February 1993 and has over 20 years of experience in the consumer business, including Marketing, Business Development, Retail and Channel Sales.
-He has held several leadership roles, including Vice President of Regional Operations and Executive Vice President of Digital Consumer.
+Since joining Singtel in February 1993, Moon has several leadership roles in Marketing, Business Development and Sales, including Vice President of Regional Operations and Executive Vice President of Digital Consumer.

-Earlier in his career, Moon was posted to PT Telekomunikasi Selular (Telkomsel), Singtel's regional associate, as General Manager for Product Development in 2003 and was appointed Director of Commerce from 2005 to 2007.
+In 2003, Moon was posted to Telkomsel as General Manager for Product Development and appointed Director of Commerce from 2005 to 2007.
 He has served on the Board of Commissioners in Telkomsel since 2009.

-Moon was appointed to the Board of SkillsFuture Singapore on 3 October 2016, as well as the Board of Advisors of the Institute of Service Excellence at Singapore Management University on 23 January 2018.
+Moon was appointed to the Board of SkillsFuture Singapore in October 2016, and the Board of Advisors of the Institute of Service Excellence at Singapore Management University in January 2018.
+He was appointed a member of the Digital Readiness Council Steering Committee in November 2018.

-Moon graduated with a First Class Honours degree in Engineering from the University of Western Australia.
-He also holds a Master of Science in Management from Stanford University, US.
+Moon holds a First Class Honours degree in Engineering from the University of Western Australia and a Master of Science in Management from Stanford University.